 Fortunately, the Fourth Amendment of the Constitution guarantees our right to “be free from excessive force.”
 Furthermore, the Eighth Amendment protects us from cruel and unusual punishment.
-A Farmington Hills officer that uses excessive force may be violating both of these Amendments.
+A Novi officer that uses excessive force may be violating both of these Amendments.
 Read further to find out more about police brutality and your options if you are a victim.

 As stated above, police officers should only use the amount of force necessary to take control of a situation and ensure the safety of bystanders.
 This means that an officer should only use deadly force if absolutely necessary.
 The Supreme Court has determined that deadly force during an arrest is only appropriate in order to prevent the escape of a suspect that the officer believes is very likely to cause the death or injury of another.

 Deadly force does not have to occur for police brutality to exist.
 In the first example involving a warrant for a traffic ticket, if the arresting officer uses enough force to cause even a minor injury to an individual that is cooperating and not resisting, there could be a case for unreasonable force or brutality.

 Force must equal threat